-So you overdid it on the first day of your beach vacation and got a bad sunburn.
-What should you do?
-The best treatment is cool (not ice cold) soaks or compresses, followed by a soothing aloe vera gel or a healing ointment such as Aquaphor.
+The best treatment is to apply cool (not ice cold) soaks or compresses.
+Follow this up with a soothing aloe vera gel or a healing ointment such as Aquaphor.

 When to Call the Doctor